yevgenyl/ex2/README.md

 - For more detailed information about the implementation of this project, the algorithms and the data structure.
 Please visit the Wiki page.

-### Below you can see a screenshot from one of the game's scenarios:
+### Below you can see an example of scenario 23 from the game:
 ![Image of undirected weighted graph](https://github.com/yevgenyl/ex2/blob/master/git_res/PokemonGame2.png?raw=true)